 Can you make it?

 With each room, just as I do, I’m sure you have a budget.
 I recently re-did my laundry room and gave myself a $150 budget.
 No, that’s not a large budget, but I was very pleased!
-I was able to make all of my decorations rather than purchasing them.
+Let me tell you, that wasn’t as difficult as it may sound to shop for home decorating ideas and decor to fit that budget, but in the end, I was able to make all of my decorations rather than purchasing them.
 As much as I love all of the wonderful decorations, they can add up quickly!